AudiovisualMetadataPlatform/amp_bootstrap/ansible/README.md

 (at the time of this writing it is RockyLinux-8.6-x86_64-minimal.iso)

 Boot the ISO and Install Rocky Linux with these options:
-* Partitioning:
+* Installation Destination:
-  * Default partitioning
+  * Accept the default partitioning by just pressing "Done"
-  * AMP will be installed in /home/amp
+  * AMP will be installed in /home/amp if you wish to modify the configuration
+* Network & Hostname
+  * Connect the network device
+* Time & Date
-* Set your timezone
+  * Set the time zone
+  * Enable Network Time
 * Software Selection:
-  * Server
+  * Server is the default, you shouldn't need to change it.
-* Network
-  * Connect the network device
-* User settings
+* Root password
-  * set the root password to something secure
+  * set this to something secure
+* User Creation
+  * Full name = AMP
-  * create the amp user
+  * User name = amp
-    * use "amp" as the username
-    * select "Make this user administrator"
+  * Make this user administrator
-    * select a reasonable password
+  * Set the password to something strong

 ## AMP environment setup